1pythonwriter/1pythonwriter.github.io/_posts/2020-10-29-syskronctfwriteup.markdown

 While studying for a few tests over the weekend, I decided to attempt a few syskronCTF challenges.
 Although I didn't solve to many, I believe I did a decent job in my limited time.

 ## Welcome Letter
 This challenge was a simple sanity check.
-Simply open the pdf file given welcome-letter-1.pdf and find the flag in the letter
+Simply open the pdf file "welcome-letter-1.pdf".
+The flag is in the text.
 ## Vulnerable RTOS, Deadly Malware, Security Framework, and Check Digit (Trivia)
 The trivia challenges can all be solved with a simple google search:
 -  syskronCTF{URGENT/11}